atul1503/Knowledge/ai-agent.md

-Look at this folder how I document concepts of different tech, analyze it and create a similar [technology name] md file.
+Look at this folder how I document concepts of different tech, analyze it and create a similar github actions md file.
 Use similar language simplicity and style.
+Explain each new property or field the very first time you use in any example